America’s Most Expensive Small Towns Provide a Charming Escape

 Living in a big city is always harder on the wallet, so we seek out the smaller American towns when we're looking to save a few dollars.
 That's the logical assumption, anyway, but believe it or not, many of America's small towns and cities are among the most expensive places in the world.

-People are drawn to small towns because of their community feel, access to nature, quiet neighborhoods, restaurants, arts and culture — all of which are typically short drives from major metropolises and all the amenities and conveniences those provide.
+People are drawn to small towns because of their community feel, access to nature, quiet neighborhoods, restaurants, arts and culture — besides, many small towns are typically short drives from major metropolises and all the amenities and conveniences those provide.
 Some of the towns on this list aren't surprising (we’re looking at you Jackson, Wyoming), but others may come as a shock — like the two towns in Idaho or the several along the Oregon coast.

 Are you ready to explore America’s most expensive small towns with populations of 50,000 or fewer?
 Keep reading to see what makes them worth the splurge.